varnish/Varnish-Book/varnish_book.rst

    It is designed for modern hardware, modern operating systems and modern work loads.

    ..
 Benefits:
    At the same time, Varnish is flexible.
-The Varnish Configuration Language is lightning fast and allows system administrators to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
+   The Varnish Configuration Language (VCL) is lightning fast and allows system administrators to express their wanted policy rather than being constrained by what the Varnish developers want to cater for or could think of.
    Varnish has shown itself to work well both on large (and expensive) servers and tiny appliances.

    ..
 Open Source / Free Software:
    Varnish Cache is an open source project, and free software.
 The